rajveerb/aos_special_proj_result/README.md

 ## Install

-Note: Below installation is made in addition to the instllation specified in project report.
+Note: Below installation is made in addition to the installation specified in project report.

 1. `sudo apt-get install -y libc6-prof`